Dark Matter Dilution Mechanism through the Lens of Large Scale Structure

 \textbf{Entropy Dilution for Relic Density --} Hereafter, we refer to the DM as $X$ and the dilutor as $Y$.
 Both are in thermal equilibrium with the visible sector at early times and decouple relativistically at similar temperatures.
 This makes their initial abundances equal, barring spin factors.
 The correct DM relic density is obtained if the dilutor $Y$ is sufficiently long-lived, becomes non-relativistic and dominates the energy density before decaying away, as shown in FIG.~\ref{fig:Illust}.

-The dilutor $Y$ reheats the universe by decaying into the visible final states ``sm'', however it can also decay into $X$,
+The dilutor $Y$ reheats the universe by decaying into the visible final states ``SM'', however it can also decay into $X$,

-where $n \in \mathbb Z^+$ counts the multiplicity of $X$.
+where $n, m \in \mathbb Z^+$ count the multiplicity of $X$ and SM particles, respectively.
 The first decay channel dumps entropy into the visible sector and dilutes the primordial thermal population of $X$.
 The second channel, whose branching ratio is given by ${\rm Br}_X$, produces a secondary non-thermal population of $X$ that repopulates DM and contributes to its final relic density.
-The bracket in~\eqref{eq:decaychannels} includes the possibility that the secondary channel is completely dark, without any ``sm'' in the final state.
+The bracket in~\eqref{eq:decaychannels} includes the possibility that the secondary channel is completely dark, without any ``SM'' in the final state.
 In the absence of extended dark sectors, the branching ratio of the first channel is $1 - {\rm Br}_X$.

 After dilution, DM becomes non-relativistic with the relic abundance~\cite{Bezrukov:2009th, Nemevsek:2012cd}